 Delegate certificates extend the triangle of trust, described above, to VoIP Entities that originate calls where the calling numbers were issued by some other telephone number service provider.

 In this situation, the telephone number service provider issues telephone numbers to the VoIP Entity.
 The TN service provider knows the VoIP Entity customer, and it knows the numbers.
-It just doesn’t know which end customers will get which numbers.
-Here’s how the missing information is filled in.

-Once it has received a CA certificate, the TN service provider acts as a subordinate CA and issues a delegate certificate to the VoIP Entity.
+Once it has received a Subordinate CA certificate, the TN service provider acts as a subordinate CA and issues a delegate certificate to the VoIP Entity.
 This delegate certificate lists the telephone numbers that the TN service provider issued to the VoIP Entity.
-The delegate certificate also establishes a chain of trust from the delegate certificate, to the CA certificate, to the Certificate Authority root issuing certificate, to the Certificate Authority root certificate.
+The delegate certificate also establishes a chain of trust from the delegate certificate to the Subordinate CA certificate, to the Certificate Authority root issuing certificate, to the Certificate Authority root certificate.

 With the delegate certificate, the VoIP Entity can now authenticate calls for their end customers.
 The VoIP Entity creates a base PASSporT as an indication that they know the calling party and their association with the calling number.
-Alternatively, the VoIP Entity could create an rcd PASSporT if they wish to include Rich Call Data.
+Alternatively, the VoIP Entity could create an RCD PASSporT if they wish to include Rich Call Data.
 The VoIP Entity cannot use a delegate certificate with a SHAKEN PASSporT.

 An intermediate SHAKEN-authorized service provider could optionally sign this call with a SHAKEN PASSporT with full attestation, although this is not required.
-Full attestation would be justified by relying on the base or rcd passport signed with the delegate certificate.
+Full attestation would be justified by relying on the base or RCD passport signed with the delegate certificate.